 More than fifty percent of Americans favor repeal of the law.
 They are right: it should be repealed for several big reasons.

 As too many Americans have discovered for themselves, you can’t support yourself and your family on less than 30 hours’ wages a week.
-Employers who are or will be covered by the Obamacare employer mandate don’t want to hire full time employees because if you do you have to either help them pay for expansive Obamacare health insurance or pay a big penalty.
+Employers who are or will be covered by the Obamacare employer mandate don’t want to hire full-time employees because if you do you have to either help them pay for expensive Obamacare health insurance or pay a big penalty.

 You have to get a second or even third job to make up for the loss Obamacare imposed.
 Too many Americans can’t find 40-hour a week jobs and Obamacare is the reason they can’t.